ur-swe-fa24/main-project-jeck-inc/docs/user_guide/USER_GUIDE.md

 ### Map

 The `building.json` file defines the structure and layout of the building for the simulation.
 Below is an explanation of the key components of this JSON configuration.
+The `building.json` configuration file is found in the app folder.

 ### Key Components

 - **building_name**: This field specifies the name of the building.
 In this example, it is set to "School".

 - **rooms**: This is an array that contains objects representing each room in the building.
 Each room object includes the following properties:
   - **room_id**: A unique identifier for the room (ex.
 "0", "1", "2").